gitpash/gitpash.github.io_source/_posts/2017-03-08-simple-game.markdown

 title: break-out-game
 layout: page
 ---
-Bilding this simple BreakOut game followed by nice MDN instructions, the game is dead-simple but somehow help me to understand some canvas basics and simple UI interactions.
+Building this simple BreakOut game followed by nice MDN instructions, the game is dead-simple but somehow help me to understand some canvas basics and simple UI interactions.

 <html>